 The Language of Recycling

-Recycling symbols and labeling rules help you know whether a product or package is recyclable or made of recycled materials.
-Sounds straightforward enough.
-But every community’s recycling program is different.
-Just because a product or package carries the universal recycling symbol or says it’s recyclable doesn’t mean it can be recycled where you live.
-You can help your community save time and money by paying attention to the items it recycles, the ones it doesn’t, and what exactly should and shouldn’t go in your recycling bin.
+Recycling symbols and labeling rules help you know whether a product or package is recyclable or made with recycled materials.
+But just because a product or package has the universal recycling symbol or says it’s recyclable doesn’t mean it can be recycled in your area.
+Every community sets its own recycling rules.
+You can help your community save time and money when you know which items it recycles — or doesn’t — and what to put in your recycling bin.

 Can I Recycle It?

-Even if a product is recyclable, you need to know whether your community recycles it.
-Find out from your city or county government about curbside pick-up or drop-off options for recycling:
+Even if a product can be recycled, you need to know whether your community will recycle it.
+Find out if your city or county government has curbside pick-up or drop-off options for recycling:

-Sometimes, businesses recycle products for you.
+Sometimes, businesses will recycle products for you.
 For example:

-- Some manufacturers of toner cartridges encourage you to return empty cartridges to be reused for remanufacturing
+- some manufacturers of toner cartridges encourage you to return empty cartridges

-- Hardware stores may recycle used CFL light bulbs
+- hardware supply stores may recycle used CFL light bulbs

-- Pre-consumer: From the manufacturing process, like scraps left over when envelopes are cut from paper.
+- pre-consumer recycled content from the manufacturing process.
+For example, paper scraps left over when envelopes are cut.

-- Post-consumer: From a product that’s already been used, like newspapers, shipping cartons, plastic bottles, glass containers, and metal cans.
+- post-consumer recycled content from products that people or businesses already used.
+For example, newspapers, shipping cartons, plastic bottles, glass containers, and metal cans.

-If a product says it’s made from recycled materials, look for specifics.
-Do the claims apply to the product, the packaging, or both?
-How much of the product or package is recycled?
-Unless the product or package contains 100 percent recycled materials, the label must tell you how much is recycled.
+If a product says it’s made with recycled materials, look for specifics.
+Are the claims about the product, the packaging, or both?
+How much of the product or package is made with recycled content?
+Unless the product or package contains 100 percent recycled materials, the label should tell you what portion is recycled.

 For information on recycling electronics, visit the EPA website at epa.gov.